menu

 Overview

 Westfield - Knoxville is a very small town located in the state of Pennsylvania.
-With a population of 3,669 people and just one neighborhood, Westfield - Knoxville is the 418th largest community in Pennsylvania.
-Much of the housing stock in Westfield - Knoxville was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,653 people and just one neighborhood, Westfield - Knoxville is the 418th largest community in Pennsylvania.
+Westfield - Knoxville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce